ramizhajj1/cse15l-lab-reports/Week-1-Lab-Report.md

 ![Image](account.jpeg).

 If you look towards the top of the screen, there is a link that will guide you to change your password.

+Once you click the link, you will be prompted to enter your username, and your current password.
+It will also ask you to type your new password, which must consist of numbers, letters (uppercase and lowercase), and symbols.
+The more complicated your password, the more likely it is to keep your account secure.

+At this point, instead of clicking the blue 'Check password' button, you will simply click enter with your mouse in the input box.
+The following photo that I have borrowed from the course website will show which button and which input box the user shoudl click.

 ## Installing and Using VSCode